 signaling molecules, and regulate DNA transcription factors.
 Other genes encode proteins that inhibit the cell cycle or promote programmed cell death (apoptosis).
 Tumor suppressor genes may (68,69) become inactivated or mutated with consequential loss of control over cell division.
 The retinoblast and gene products are examples.

 Consideration of risk factors should recognize that many molecular events governing control of cell cycles are influenced by viruses.
 Those most commonly implicated in oral cancer transformation have (70,71 72 73) been the human papillomavirus (HPV), herpes group viruses, and the adenoviruses.
 Of these, HPV and herpes have been the most thoroughly studied and are now considered to be the most likely “synergistic viruses” involved in human oral cancer.
-The herpes viruses most often linked to oral cancer are the Epstein-Barr virus (EBV) and cytomegalovirus (CMV); both EBV DNA and CMV (72)
+The herpes viruses most often linked to oral cancer are the Human Papilloma Virus particularly version 16 (HPV16), Epstein-Barr virus (EBV), and cytomegalovirus (CMV); both EBV DNA and CMV (72)

 DNA have been demonstrated in oral carcinomas.
 The hamster cheek pouch model has been used (74) to evaluate the role of herpes simplex virus (HSV), and reports indicate that HSV can act synergistically with chemical carcinogens to initiate oncogenic transformation in this animal model.
 75 However, there is still debate as to whether the presence of HSV in such tissues shows a cause-andeffect association between virus and cancer.

 More than 100 different HPV types have been isolated from benign and malignant neoplasms.
 HPV (76-79) antigens and gene products have been detected in biopsies of oral cancer and precancer; HPV has also been identified in nodal metastases from oral, head, and neck cancers.
 The genotypes most often found in oral carcinoma are HPV 16 and 18, but HPV can also be found in normal oral mucosa.
-Whether or not HPV plays an active role in the initiation of oral malignancy, whether it is simply a passenger virus, and whether the virus acts in synergy with exogenous agents such as tobacco or alcohol to promote neoplasia are all questions that still await answers.
+Most often it is the causative agent in base of tongue and tonsillar cancers.
+HPV plays an active role in the initiation of oral malignancy

 Studies suggest that HPV 16 transfectants play a significant role in oral cancer development by (74) altering intercellular immune surveillance mechanisms.
 The most common interpretation of surveillance mechanism data is that specific cellular defense mechanisms acting against cancer development, such as anti-oncogenes, can be mutated by viruses.
 This theory is supported by the fact that HPV 16 E6 and E7 gene products may be able to bind various human gene products, particularly the gene, thereby deregulating control of cell proliferation and differentiation.
 There are also studies demonstrating that HPV-related lesions can mediate protection against certain tumor cells.
 (76)